Economic Order Quantity (EOQ): Definition, Formula & Benefits

 The EOQ model focuses primarily on minimising costs and does not explicitly consider service level targets, such as the desired probability of avoiding stockouts.
 Businesses aiming to achieve specific service levels may need to adjust their inventory policies beyond the EOQ recommendations to ensure high customer satisfaction and avoid lost sales.

-While the Economic Order Quantity (EOQ) model provides a robust framework for optimising inventory management, it is essential to recognize its limitations and challenges.
+While the Economic Order Quantity (EOQ) model provides a robust framework for optimising inventory management, it is essential to recognise its limitations and challenges.
 By understanding the assumptions and constraints inherent in the EOQ model, businesses can make more informed decisions and develop complementary strategies to address these challenges.
 This holistic approach ensures that inventory management practices remain effective, responsive, and aligned with the dynamic nature of business operations.

 Factors Other Than EOQ That Help With Inventory Management

-To achieve comprehensive inventory optimisation, businesses should consider other factors in addition to EOQ:
+To achieve comprehensiveinventory optimisation, businesses should consider other factors in addition to EOQ:

 Reorder Points